mtremsal/fly-machines-proxy-demo/README.md

 ### VM Orchestration

 The demo doesn't currently demonstrate how Machines scale to zero and boot fast.
 In fact, everything that we're currently doing could be achieved with a regular Fly app, without manually provisioning low-level Machines.
-A simple improvement would be to shut down unusued gameservers (without any active websocket connection) after a few seconds.
+A simple improvement would be to shut down empty gameservers (without any active websocket connection) after a few seconds.
 The lobby would list available regions (1 machine per region) rather than instance ids.
 It would start a gameserver before the first user joins it and cache its instance id locally.
 Note that the lobby remains stateless: if we attempt to start an already running gameserver, we can just ignore the error, cache its instance id, and move on.

 ## References